-- Principles of Computer Science a written exam (40%) - Application of Computational thinking a written exam (40%) - Project non-examined assessment (20%)
+- Computing Concepts a written exam (50%) - Application of Computational thinking a written exam (50%)

 Students will be familiar with the use of computers and some programming from their Computing lessons at Key Stage 3.
 The course will builds on this, developing critical thinking, analysis and problem-solving skills through the study of computer programming.